aisystant/docs/docs/en/systems-thinking-introduction/creation-and-development/stages-and-phases.md

 # Stages and Phases

-**Concepts of "Stage" and "Phase"**
+The concepts of "stage" and "phase" relate to time, but stages are connected with methods (practices) and logical time, whereas phases are linked with tasks and physical time.

-The terms "stage" and "phase" pertain to time, but stages are linked to methods (practices) and logical time, whereas phases relate to tasks and physical time.
+Methods (practices) can be arranged sequentially in logical time, and if necessary, they can form stages.
+For example, to create the system "painted wall," we can identify the following methods: puttying, sanding, painting, and drying.

-Methods (practices) can be arranged sequentially in logical time, with stages being identified if necessary.
-For instance, to create a system like a "painted wall," we can identify the following methods: filling, sanding, painting, drying.
+Based on this, incidentally, we can define the functional parts of an organization that will paint the wall.
+In this functional consideration, we do not yet discuss when this will be done and by which agents (executors).
+This will be discussed when focusing on tasks.

-Based on this, one can also define the functional parts of the organization that will paint the wall.
-In this functional consideration, we are not yet addressing when it will be done and by which agents (executors).
-These aspects will be discussed when we focus on tasks.
+It is not always possible to immediately identify all necessary methods, and it is not always convenient to work with a multitude of practices, so they can be grouped into specific stages.
+Initially, for example, the stage "cleaning" might include practices such as puttying and sanding, while the stage "painting" includes practices like painting, drying, and repainting.

-It is not always possible to immediately identify all necessary methods, and it is not always convenient to work with numerous practices, so they can be gathered into specific stages.
-For example, initially, one could outline a "cleaning" stage including practices like filling and sanding, as well as a "painting" stage, with practices such as painting, drying, and re-painting.
+In the creation of many systems, universal stages such as ideation, modeling, creation, and operation are often highlighted.
+Within each stage, unique practices or sub-practices for creating a specific system of interest are determined.
+Consequently, sub-stages may also be identified.

-When creating many systems, common stages such as ideation, modeling, creation, and operation are often identified.
-However, within each stage, unique practices or sub-practices are defined for developing a specific system of interest.
-Consequently, substages may also be identified.
+Practices in stages [ ^1 ] and sub-stages are arranged in a certain logical order; for instance, creation typically follows modeling.
+However, different practices and stages can be implemented simultaneously, unlike phases, which occur strictly one after another in physical time.

-Practices within stages^[And the stages themselves are structured logically, as evident from the list of universal stages.] and substages are organized in a certain logical order, meaning creation typically follows modeling.
-However, different practices and stages might be carried out simultaneously, unlike phases that occur sequentially in physical time.
+The list of practices and their logical order is defined by the concept and architecture of the system.
+Each practice should be "assigned" a task, just as each system function is assigned a design-module.
+Each task is carried out by an organizational unit, which plays a specific role within a practice at a certain time and with the use of some resource.
+As a result, the organizational unit obtains a work artifact.

-The list of practices and their logical order is determined by the system's concept and architecture.
-Each practice must have an assigned task, just as each system function is assigned to a module-structure.
-Each task is carried out by an organizational unit that plays a specific role for a particular practice at a certain time, using certain resources.
-Consequently, the organizational unit produces a work artifact.
+Each phase contains a specific list of tasks, and phases follow one another in physical time.
+Tasks within a phase are performed by different organizational units either sequentially or in parallel.
+Phases are determined by managers who aim to achieve specific work artifacts necessary to transition to subsequent phases.

-Each phase comprises a specific list of tasks, and phases follow one after another in physical time.
-Tasks within a phase are executed by different organizational units, either sequentially or in parallel.
-Phases are determined by managers, who are keen to obtain specific work artifacts necessary to move on to other phases.
+For example, a manager may define a phase as the sale of the system.
+For them, the checkpoint is the signed contract.
+However, during this phase, beyond marketing practices, the stages of ideation and system design, or possibly even system creation, can be completed—at least the first version of the system or MVP.
+Alternatively, it might be decided to avoid any creation tasks until the contract is signed.
+Therefore, the tasks included in a specific phase are determined by the managers.

-For example, a manager might designate a phase—system sales.
-The control point for this is a signed contract.
-However, during this phase, besides marketing practices, one can complete the stages of system ideation and design, or even system creation, at least for the first version or MVP.
-Conversely, it might be decided not to conduct any system creation work until a contract is signed.
-Therefore, which tasks are included in a specific phase is determined by managers.
+The determination of phases depends on the methods of task management, which will be discussed in the next subsection.
+Task phases can be pre-planned or opened as needed.
+Tasks can be assigned to all phases in advance.
+In this case, it would be methods of project or process task management.
+Or, they can be determined as circumstances arise, in which case it would be case management.

-The delineation of phases depends on task management methods, which will be covered in the next subsection.
-Work phases can be pre-planned or opened up as necessary.
-Tasks can be designated for all phases in advance, employing project management or process management methods.
-Alternatively, they can be defined as circumstances demand, thus employing case management.
+Meanwhile, tasks can be organized in such a way that methods logically following one another can be executed simultaneously.
+For example, one team cleans the second wall while another team simultaneously paints the already cleaned first wall.
+Such a division of methods and tasks, stages and phases, allows for a convenient way to discuss the activity of creation systems.

-Additionally, tasks may be organized such that methods that logically follow one another are executed concurrently.
-For example, one team preps the second wall while another simultaneously paints the already prepped first wall.
-This separation of methods and tasks, stages and phases, allows for convenient discussions about the activities of creation systems.
+[ ^1 ]: They themselves are arranged in logical order, as seen from the list of universal stages.